 - Have had previous experience with the supervision and examination of doctoral students.

-- Hold the rank of Full, Associate, or Emeritus Professor (or the equivalent if outside North America) at a university that offers the degree the Candidate seeks, or have comparable expertise and standing if not at a university.
+- Hold the rank of full, associate, or emeritus professor (or the equivalent if outside North America) at a university that offers the degree the candidate seeks, or have comparable expertise and standing if not at a university.

-If a nominee is not currently associated with a university, she/he should have some previous university affiliation.
+If a nominee is not currently associated with a university, they should have some previous university affiliation.
 In these cases, please attach a brief CV or include a statement outlining the relevant qualifications of the nominee.

 A brief rationale must be provided for each nominee indicating the special field(s) of expertise and achievements of each nominee.
-This may include a list of publications by the nominee that are of central importance or are closely related to the Candidate's research.
+This may include a list of publications by the nominee that are of central importance or are closely related to the candidate's research.

 Arm’s Length Requirements for External Examiner

-- a close friend or relative; or
+- a close friend or relative

-- a former supervisor (for the Candidate, Supervisor or Co-Supervisor only); or
+- a former supervisor

-- involved in a dispute; or
+- a person involved in a dispute

-- involved in a partnership.
+- a person involved in a professional or business partnership

 Independence of Assessment

-Prior to the Final Doctoral Oral Defence the Research Supervisor, Graduate Program, and Candidate must scrupulously avoid discussing the dissertation’s merits or academic content with the External Examiner.
-Any such contact initiated by the External Examiner should be redirected to the Doctoral Exams Coordinator without delay.
+Prior to the Final Doctoral Oral Defence the research supervisor, graduate program, and candidate must scrupulously avoid discussing the dissertation’s merits or academic content with the external examiner.
+Any such contact initiated by the external examiner should be redirected to the Doctoral Exams Coordinator without delay.

 Identity of the External Examiner

-The Candidate should not know the identity of the External Examiner until after the dissertation has been submitted to Graduate and Postdoctoral Studies and transmitted for external examination.
+The candidate should not know the identity of the external examiner until after the dissertation has been submitted to Graduate and Postdoctoral Studies and transmitted for external examination.

 Participation in the Oral Defence

-The External Examiner's participation in a Candidate's Final Oral Defence offers the opportunity for a valuable dialogue about the dissertation and the research it presents.
-Therefore, the participation of the External Examiner in the Final Oral Defence is encouraged, but it is not required.
+The external examiner's participation in a candidate's Final Oral Defence offers the opportunity for a valuable dialogue about the dissertation and the research it presents.
+Therefore, the participation of the external examiner in the Final Oral Defence is encouraged, but it is not required.
 See Scheduling the Final Oral Defence for more information.

 |Previous: Examination Committee||Next: Submitting for Examination|